White Noise (novel)

-In 2022, the novel was adapted into a film of the same name by director Noah Baumbach.
+In late 2022, the novel was adapted by director Noah Baumbach into a film of the same name starring Adam Driver and Greta Gerwig.

 Plot

 Set in the bucolic college town Blacksmith, White Noise follows a year in the life of Jack Gladney, a professor at the College-on-the-Hill who has made his name by pioneering the field of Hitler studies (though he has not taken German lessons until this year).
-He has been married five times to four women and rears a number of children and stepchildren (Heinrich, Denise, Steffie, Wilder) with his current wife, Babette.
+He has been married five times to four women and rears a number of children and stepchildren (Heinrich, Denise, Steffie, Wilder, and Eugene, who is away in Australia with his biological father) with his current wife, Babette.
 Jack and Babette are both extremely afraid of death; they frequently wonder which of them will be the first to die.
 The first part of White Noise, called "Waves and Radiation," is a chronicle of contemporary family life combined with academic satire.

 There is little plot development in this first section, which mainly serves as an introduction to the characters and themes which dominate the rest of the book.
 For instance, the mysterious deaths of men in "Mylex" (intended to suggest Mylar) suits and the ashen, shaken survivors of a plane that went into free fall anticipate the catastrophe of the book's second part.
-"Waves and Radiation" also introduces Murray Jay Siskind, Jack's friend and fellow college professor, who discusses theories about death, supermarkets, media, "psychic data," and other facets of contemporary American culture.
+"Waves and Radiation" also introduces Murray Jay Siskind, Jack's friend and fellow college professor, who discusses theories about death, supermarkets, media, "psychic data", and other facets of contemporary American culture.
 Jack and Murray visit the most photographed barn in the world, discussing how its notoriety renders truly seeing the barn an impossibility, and later present an impromptu joint lecture juxtaposing the lives of Hitler and Elvis Presley.